 Humidifiers are appliances that add moisture to the air by producing and dispersing water vapor.
-There are many different types of humidifiers; they may be used in homes, office buildings, or medical settings.
+But not all humidifiers are created equal: There are several different design types, and a surprising number of features to choose from.
+Use correctly, they can solve or improve several common home and personal health issues:

 While all of these issues can be alleviated through the use of a humidifier, it's important to note that too much humidity can also be an issue.
 Not only can over-humid air create its own health problems, but it can also cause damage to paint, plaster, and wallpaper.
 In addition, it's important to carefully monitor the condition of the humidifier to avoid mold or other potential allergens.

 If your goal is to address health issues, pay very close attention to the effect that results from the use of your humidifier.
 You may need to adjust the way you use the appliance—or even change to a different design—to get the best possible results.

 Home humidifiers come in several designs that are best suited for different purposes.
 In general, the various types are divided into cool mist and warm mist designs.
 Warm mist humidifiers generally produce a visible water vapor, while many cool-mist units produce an invisible mist.

 - Evaporative humidifiers, also known as cool moisture humidifiers, have three parts: a reservoir for cool water, a wick that absorbs water, and a fan to distribute the humidified air.
 As the water from the reservoir is pulled into the wick, it evaporates into the air as vapor.
 The fan distributes the cool humidity so it can fill the room.
 These are very affordable units, but they can exaggerate asthma problems unless cleaned often since they can be prone to mold growth in the reservoir and on the wick pad.
 These units generally do not produce a mist that is visible to the eye.